nofelmahmood/Seam/README.md

 ```
 #### Sync Conflicts

-Life is filled up conflicts and so is data.
-The good thing about data is we can resolve conflicts (using this library ofcourse :P)
+Life is usually filled up with conflicts and so is data.
+The good thing about "data" is that we can resolve conflicts using libraries like the one I wrote.

 `CKSIncrementalStore supports 4 sync conflict resolution policies out of the box.`